 (e) the making, installation and repair of artistic works, being sculptures, murals and other works which are wholly artistic in nature.

-A national of the European Economic Area (EEA) state or Switzerland.
-The EEA states are the 28 member states of the European Union (Austria, Belgium, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Republic of Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the United Kingdom, Norway, Liechtenstein and Iceland.
-Although Switzerland is not an EEA state, its nationals have the same rights to live and work in the Isle of Man as EEA nationals.
+The EEA states are the 27 member states of the European Union (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden) and also Iceland, Liechtenstein and Norway.
+Switzerland is not an EU or EEA member state but is part of the single market, therefore Swiss nationals have the same rights as EEA nationals.

 the person in respect of whose employment a work permit is issued